Ratio Analysis Tutorials

 - Plus if they know the net margin formula, it also tells them how much net profit a firm can extract out of their net revenue.

-- However, if the investors think that the net profit would increase proportionately along with the net sales, the idea is false; because there can be expenses that are long term and will serve the company for long period of time and as a result, maybe the net profit would shrink.
+- However, if the investors think that the net profit would increase proportionately along with the net sales, the idea is false; because there can be expenses that are long-term and will serve the company for the long period of time and as a result, maybe the net profit would shrink.
 That’s why it is important to look at all of the figures before ever judging the performance of a company only through net profit margin formula.

 Net Profit Margin Calculator